dreadwrr/Developer-buddy/README.md

    2) Is a system file inherent to the specifc platform
    3) intangibles ie trashed items that may pop up infrequently and are not known about

-  The purpose of this script is to save files ideally less than 5 minutes old.
-So when compiling or you dont know where some files are or what changed on your system.
-So if you compiled something you call this script to build a module of it for distribution.
-  If not using for developing call it a file change snapshot

-We use the find command to list all files 5 minutes or newer.
-Filter it and then get to copying the files in a temporary staging directory in /tmp.
-Then take those files and make an .xzm along with a transfer log to staging directory and file manifest of the xzm.
 A system search of all files for the specified time is included less /tmp as that it confusing and too much info. <br><br>

 <p> 'recentchanges' default search time of 5 minutes.</p>
 <p> 'recentchanges n' where the time to search is specified in seconds.</p>